juryxy/JuSpace/README.md

 Created by Juergen Dukart, at INM7, Research Center Jülich, Jülich, Germany

-Please contact me at juergen.dukart@gmail.com for reports on bugs or other questions with respect to the toolbox
+Please contact me at juergen.dukart [at] gmail.com for reports on bugs or other questions with respect to the toolbox

 Please cite the following publication when using the toolbox: